s2i2-hep/s2i2-hep.github.io-source/content/pages/about.md

 and novel ideas related to collaborative analysis, standards for data preservation, and best practices for treating software as a research product available to the larger scientific community.

+### Acknowledgement

+This project supported by National Science Foundation awards  1450310, 1450319, 1450323, and 1450377 .
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the developers and do not necessarily reflect the views of the National Science Foundation.